huggingface/blog/stackllama.md

 ## Acknowledgements

 We thank Philipp Schmid for sharing his wonderful [demo](https://huggingface.co/spaces/philschmid/igel-playground) of streaming text generation upon which our demo was based.
-We also thank Omar Sanseviero for giving valuable and detailed feedback on the draft of the blog post.
+We also thank Omar Sanseviero and Louis Castricato for giving valuable and detailed feedback on the draft of the blog post.